pnz1990/vooo-game/README.md

 - **Start Button**: Start or restart the game
 - **Jump Button**: Alternative jump control for touch devices

+## Testing

+The game includes a comprehensive test suite to prevent regressions and ensure code quality:

+1. **Run tests manually**: `./run-tests.sh` or `npm test` (requires Node.js)
+2. **Automatic testing**: Tests run automatically before each git push via a pre-push hook
+3. **Test coverage**: Tests cover player mechanics, enemy behavior, collisions, level progression, and more

+If tests fail, the push will be aborted, ensuring only working code reaches the repository.

 ## Future Enhancements

 - Additional levels with increasing difficulty